A GUIDE TO VEGETARIAN STREET FOOD IN TAIPEI

 And, for good reason.
 The soy milk served here is delicious in its own right- I tried it both hot and iced, and prefered it cold.
 But, the breakfast sandwich is the real star.
 Egg and scallion on the fluffiest, crunchiest sesame bread.
 A top five breakfast of all time, it was unreal.
 I came here several times, it was that good.

 Have you ever been to Taiwan or a country, where you did most of your sightseeing by eating?
-Where was it, and what was your favourite eat?
+Did you find this guide to vegetarian street food in Taipei helpful?